curio2014/curio-api/README.md

 ### Update `conf/development.conf.js`

-Copy conf/development.conf.js.tmpl to `conf/development.conf.js`, edit it, add some of your own configs.
+Use `make init` to copy conf/development.conf.js.tmpl to `conf/development.conf.js`, edit it, add some of your own configs.

 For available options, see `conf/default.conf.js`